Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Agents, salespersons, or other representatives are doing business on behalf of your LLC in the state.

 And, of course, you can’t escape taxes.
 Your LLC may be liable for specific business taxes in Indiana, depending on how you’ve set it up.
 The state knows how to tax you based on your foreign qualification.
 Make sure you foreign qualify to avoid larger tax penalties down the line.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Indiana, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Indiana, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Indiana?